|

 film is also consistently well acted.
 Although

-Thomas Jane was not my first choice for the role initially, I found him to be
+Thomas Jane would not be my first choice for the role, I found him to be

 completely adequate in his portrayal of this suicidal vigilante.
 I have admired Jane’s work before (his performance as a

-He has an everyman appeal, but is also a dark, brooding physical specimen
+He has an everyman appeal, but is also a brooding physical specimen

 not allow his character to fall into the pit of the one dimensional, maniacal